-As stated previously, in 2009, the Texas Legislature passed House Bill 3389, which modified the existing Racial Profiling Law by adding new requirements; this took effect on January 1st, 2010.
-These most recent changes include, but are not exclusive of, the re-definition of a contact to include motor vehicles where a citation was issued or an arrest made.
-In addition, it requires police officers to indicate if they knew the race or ethnicity of the individual before detaining them.
-Also, the 2009 law requires adding "middle eastern" to the racial and ethnic category and submitting the annual data report to TCOLE before March 1st of each year.
-I am pleased to inform you that these additional requirements have been addressed, since 2009, by the New Braunfels Police Department as it is demonstrated throughout this report.
+As stated previously, in 2009, the Texas Legislature passed House Bill 3389, which modified the Racial Profiling Law by adding new requirements; this took effect on January 1st, 2010.
+These changes included, but are not limited to, the re-definition of a contact to include motor vehicles where a citation was issued or an arrest made.
+In addition, it required police officers to indicate if they knew the race or ethnicity of the individual before detaining them.
+Also, the 2009 law required adding "middle eastern" to the racial and ethnic category and submitting the annual data report to TCOLE before March 1st of each year.

 In 2017, the Texas Legislators passed H.B.
 3051 which removed the Middle Eastern data requirement but standardized the racial and ethnic categories relevant to the individuals that came in contact with the police.
 In addition, the Sandra Bland Act (S.B.
 1849) was passed and became law.
-That is, the most significant legislative act in Texas history regarding future data requirements on law enforcement contacts, became law and effective January 1, 2018.
-All future reports will contain more extensive data entries and analysis as well as records regarding audits and the analysis of searches, as required by law.
+Thus, the most significant legislative act in Texas history regarding data requirements on law enforcement contacts, became law and took effect on January 1, 2018.
+The Sandra Bland Act not only requires the extensive collection of data relevant to police motor vehicle contacts, but it also mandates for the data to be analyzed while addressing the following: